Clyde19-z/Pangle_iOS_SDK_Integration_Guideline/3_Rewarded_Video_Ads.md

 ### Load a Rewarded Ad

-Loading a rewarded ad is accomplished using the `loadAdData` method on the `BURewardedVideoAd` Object.
+Loading a rewarded ad is accomplished using the `loadAdData` method on the `BURewardedVideoAd` object.
 The loaded `BURewardedVideoAd` object is provided as a parameter in the `rewardedVideoAdDidLoad:`and `rewardedVideoAdVideoDidLoad:` callback.

 #### Create the RewardedVideo Object

-Rewarded ads are requested and shown by `BURewardedVideoAd` Object, which needed to be created before loading ads.
-The `BURewardedVideoAd` object requires two parameters: a String 'slotID' which is the unique identifier of Rewarded Ad Placement and a  `BURewardedVideoModel` Object which is a user-related model configuration containing the property like  `userId`, `rewardName`, and `rewardAmount`, etc.
+Rewarded ads are requested and shown by `BURewardedVideoAd` object, which needed to be created before loading ads.
+The `BURewardedVideoAd` object requires two parameters: a String 'slotID' which is your ad unit ID and a  `BURewardedVideoModel` object which is a user-related configuration containing the property like  `userId`, `rewardName`, and `rewardAmount`, etc.

 Requied：